rapid7/metasploit-framework/Landing-Pull-Requests.md

 **This page is meant for Committers.
-If you are unsure whether you are a committer, you are not**
+If you are unsure whether you are a committer, you are not.**

 Metasploit is built incrementally by the community through GitHub's [Pull Request](https://github.com/rapid7/metasploit-framework/pulls) mechanism.
 Submitting pull requests (or PRs) is already discussed in the [Dev environment setup](https://github.com/rapid7/metasploit-framework/wiki/Setting-Up-a-Metasploit-Development-Environment) documentation.
 It's important to realize that PRs are a feature of GitHub, not git, so this document will take a look at how to get your git environment to deal with them sensibly.